Skip to main content

 dlt pipeline <pipeline name> info

-Displays content of the working directory of the pipeline: dataset name, destination, list of schemas, resources in schemas, list of completed and normalized load packages, and optionally a pipeline state set by the resources during extraction process.
+Displays the content of the working directory of the pipeline: dataset name, destination, list of schemas, resources in schemas, list of completed and normalized load packages, and optionally a pipeline state set by the resources during the extraction process.

 Get the load package information